raspberrypilearning/lego-plotter/en/step_6.md

 --- task ---

 Now you can stop the plotter operating by pressing the button.
-To tidy everything up and stop both motors, add the following lines at the end of you program
+To tidy everything up and stop both motors, add the following lines at the end of your program.

 --- code ---
 ---